mysql-workbench-schema-exporter/mysql-workbench-schema-exporter/README.md

   * `repositoryNamespace`

     The namespace prefix for entity repository class name.
 For this configuration to apply, `useAutomaticRepository` must be set to `true`.

+  * `skipColumnWithRelation`

+    Don't generate columns definition (for YAML) or columns variable and columns getter and setter (for Annotation) which has relation to other table.

+    Default is `false`.

+  * `relatedVarNameFormat`

+    The format for generated related column name.

+    Default is `%name%%related%`.

+  * `nullableAttribute`

+    How nullable attribute of columns and joins is generated.
+Set to `auto` if you want to automatically include nullable attribute based on its value.
+Set to `always` to always include nullable attribute.

+    Default is `auto`.

+#### Doctrine 2.0 YAML Schema

+##### Setup Options

   * `extendTableNameWithSchemaName`